 It may not seem like a big deal, but the way your Twitter looks does matter.
 The level of professionalism and care you take to present yourself on Twitter does affect engagement.

 Pay attention to your profile picture and cover image.
 Keep everything in line with your organization’s brand standards, use high resolution photos that won’t get pixelated, and always make sure your images highlight your message, not distract from it.
 And while Twitter isn’t as image-based as Instagram, that doesn’t mean your tweets have to always be text-only.

 Solution: Make sure your profile picture, cover image, and any images you post are high quality and consistent with your brand.

 Getting Started With Twitter For Nonprofits

 When it comes to using Twitter for nonprofits, the most important thing is that you establish a strong, consistent presence through regularly tweeting and interacting with your followers.
 Make sure your strategy includes this criteria, and simply get started!
 Measure your performance, note your mistakes, and make changes as necessary.
 It will always be a #workinprogress.

 We recommend following Twitter’s official nonprofit account @nonprofits to see great examples of organizations using Twitter.
-You can also follow us @kindfulapp to see some of our favorite nonprofits featured. plus you’ll be the first to know about our latest resources on nonprofit best practices.
+You can also follow @kindfulapp to see some of our favorite nonprofits featured.
+Plus you’ll be the first to know about our latest resources on nonprofit best practices.